 - WHICH HALL IS THE BEST?
 There is no simple answer to this commonly asked question.
 All halls provide a unique living environment.
-Some students prefer halls closers to their classes, while others prefer halls connected to a specific dining center.
+Some students prefer halls closer to their classes, while others prefer halls connected to a specific dining center.
 Some want a bathroom shared with suitemates, while others want a hall with the newly renovated bathrooms that offer privatized stalls and showers.
-For more information about each hall, visit ndsu.edu/reslife/residence_hall_information.

 - HOW ARE ROOM SELECTION/ASSIGNMENTS MADE?
 WILL I GET MY PREFERRED HALL?
 Residence hall selection/assignments are based on your application date; the earlier you apply the more likely you are to get one of your top choices.